 Depending on the age of the children, the bridges will likely look different.
 Some children may show their understanding of the shapes used to make bridges, or the strongest shapes, such as triangles.
 They may incorporate this information into their building.
 It is a great opportunity to use and test this knowledge.

 Another really simple STEM challenge is this building blocks bridge.
-Simply give children plastic building blocks and a sheet of blue paper.
+Simply give children plastic building blocks and a sheet of blue paper for this “Build a Bridge STEM Challenge“.

 This is a great challenge because, similar to the first challenge idea above, it uses simple materials that children are already familiar with.
 Children likely already know how to build with and connect the pieces.